quimcalpe/php-backbone/README.md

 Caveats
 =======

-$_PUT and $_DELETE variables are not PHP Superglobals, you need to use "global $_PUT, $_DELETE;" in your functions/methods as a normal global variable requires
+$_PUT and $_DELETE variables are not PHP Superglobals, you need to use "global $_PUT, $_DELETE;" in your functions/methods as a normal global variable would require.